Chapter 16

 earth.
 Multitudes live for the present, with no thought or care for the

-rather than practice self-denial, they will forgo the most valuable
+inclination; and rather than practice self-denial, they will forgo the

-considerations.
-If one must be relinquished, the gratification of a
+most valuable considerations.
+If one must be relinquished, the

-depraved appetite or the heavenly blessings promised only to the
+gratification of a depraved appetite or the heavenly blessings promised

-themselves from all filthiness of the flesh and spirit, perfecting
+presented of cleansing themselves from all filthiness of the flesh and

 Multitudes